-Tumors can vary in size from a tiny nodule to a large mass, depending on the type, and they can appear almost anywhere on the body.
+Tumors can vary in size from a tiny nodule to a large mass, depending on the type, and they can appear almost anywhere in the body.

 There are three main types of tumor:

-Premalignant: In these tumors, the cells are not yet cancerous, but they have the potential to become malignant.
+- Premalignant: In these tumors, the cells are not yet cancerous, but they can potentially become malignant.

 It is not always clear how a tumor will act in the future.
 Some benign tumors can become premalignant and then malignant.
 For this reason, it is best to monitor any growth.

-Most benign tumors are not harmful, and they are unlikely to affect other parts of the body.
+Most benign tumors are not harmful, and are unlikely to affect other parts of the body.

-However, they can cause pain or other problems if they press against nerves or blood vessels or if they trigger the overproduction of hormones, as in the endocrine system.
+However, they can cause pain or other problems if they press against nerves or blood vessels or trigger the overproduction of hormones, as in the endocrine system.

 Examples of benign tumors include: